Featured Articles ➔

 To find your perfect hair routine, check out how to use conditioner based on your hair type:

-Dry/Damaged Hair - If your locks have been fried from over-processing with hair dye, heat styling, chemical treatments, pollution, and more, conditioning is critical to repair the damage that’s been done.
-Boosting your hair with as much moisture as you can provide will transform frizzy, dry hair into luscious locks in no time.
+Dry or Damaged Hair - If your locks have been fried from over-processing with hair dye, heat styling, chemical treatments, pollution, and more, conditioning is critical to repair the damage that’s been done.
+Boosting your chemically treated hair with as much moisture as you can provide will transform frizzy, dry hair into luscious locks in no time.
 Look for deep conditioners that contain ultra-nourishing oils like Black Seed Oil or Moroccan Argan Oil.
-After shampooing, (preferably 2 to 3 times a week) leave your conditioner in for a few extra minutes to allow the nourishing moisture to truly soak in.
-Additionally, a weekly or bi-weekly hair mask can help restore your damaged strands.
+After shampooing, (wash your hair preferably 2 to 3 times a week) apply conditioner and leave it on for a few extra minutes to allow the nourishing moisture to truly soak in.
+Additionally, a weekly or bi-weekly hair mask and a leave-in conditioner can help restore your damaged strands and prevent split ends.

-Oily Hair - While it may seem strange to add moisture to already oily hair, it's the key to balancing your over-productive sebaceous glands.
+Oily Hair - While it may seem strange to add moisture to already oily hair, it's the key to balancing your over-productive sebaceous glands and make your hair look fresh and clean.
 If your hair gets oily build-up quickly, your oil glands may be overcompensating for the lack of moisture.
 Since oil is produced at the scalp, it doesn’t always transfer down to the rest of your hair.
 Meaning, products like WOW's Coconut & Avocado Natural Hair Conditioner is your new BFF!

 Thick Hair - You may assume that thick hair = healthy hair, but that’s not always the case.
 The thicker hair strands can mask the dirt and oil build-up on your scalp.
 This makes it even more difficult for your natural oils to travel down to the rest of your strands.
 To prevent this dryness, conditioning with nourishing ingredients like WOW's Coconut Milk Conditioner after a clarifying shampoo is important to maintain optimal hair health.

 Tight Curly Hair - Moisture is a curly girl’s best friend to get sleek, defined, and bouncy curls.
 Similar to thick and oily hair, your natural oils get trapped on your scalp, never making it down the strands for complete hydration.
-Try conditioning after shampooing 1-2 times a week, and using weekly hair treatments like a nourishing mask or hair oil to seal the moisture in the hair follicle.
+Try conditioning after shampooing 1-2 times a week, and using weekly hair treatments after you wash your hair like a nourishing mask, a leave-in conditioner or hair oil to seal the moisture in the hair follicle.

 Natural conditioning agents derived from plants, flowers, and fruit are much healthier than many modern-day products with chemical-laden sulfates, parabens, and synthetic preservatives.
 We have come far with our understanding of Mother Nature’s bounty, and what we know now that the best ingredients for optimal health have always been at our fingertips.